-The theme of this year’s Earth Day celebration at Salem State University is “What does it mean to be green?”
+The theme of this year’s Earth Day celebration at Salem State University is “Whose Earth Is It?
+Climate Change, Biodiversity and the Future”

 Inspired by Conservation International’s “Nature is Speaking” campaign, Earth Days Week this year will focus on human interactions with nature and the consequences of these interactions for the future.
 We believe that global warming, over-development, environmental degradation, over-consumption and over-population are central challenges to the survival of the planet and its human and non-human inhabitants.
 The costs of climate change include conflict, poverty, inequality, hunger and species extinctions.
 How we interact with nature will determine our future.